francoisstamant/brain-tumor-classifier-app/README.md

 # brain-tumor-classifier

-# Branches

-Master branch contains all that is needed to run the app.
-CNN_model branch also contains the CNN model that generates model_final.h5

 # Description

 Dash app to classify brain MRIs for three types of tumors (meningioma, pituitary and glioma).
 Takes an image as an input and returns predictions and some facts.